Oklahoma City Zoo and Botanical Garden

 The Oklahoma City Zoo and Botanical Garden is a zoo and botanical garden located in Oklahoma City's Adventure District in northeast Oklahoma City, Oklahoma.

-The zoo covers 130 acre and is home to more than 1,900 animals.
+The zoo covers 130 acre and is home to more than 2,000 animals of more than 500 species.
 It is open every day except Thanksgiving and Christmas.
 The Oklahoma City Zoo is an accredited member of the Association of Zoos and Aquariums and the American Alliance of Museums.
+The zoo receives more than 1 million visitors a year.